VAT reverse charge: Everything you need to know

 The intra-community tends to tax B2B goods in the country of arrival and use the reverse charge mechanism.

-The UK is no longer a part of the Intra-Community since the end of December 2020, so is no longer subject to this EU VAT Directive.
-Postponed accounting for VAT is now how UK VAT-registered businesses can cover import VAT post-Brexit.
+Since the end of December 2020, the UK is no longer a part of the intra-community, and so is no longer subject to this EU VAT Directive.
+UK VAT-registered businesses now cover post-Brexit import VAT through postponed accounting.

 How does the domestic reverse charge work for non-established suppliers?